01daksh/Mortgage_Calculator/README.md

 # Mortgage_Calculator
 Find out the what amount of loan with interest you need to give the company or bank!

-make sure that you have installed the node modules in your computer Run this command to create a React application named my-react-app: npx create-react-app my-react-app
+1>make sure that you have installed the node modules in your computer 2>Run this command to create a React application named my-react-app: npx create-react-app my-react-app
-After this change the directory in terminal: cd my-react-app
+3>After this change the directory in terminal: cd my-react-app
-Run this command to run the React application my-react-app: npm start
+4>Run this command to run the React application my-react-app: npm start
-A new browser window will pop up with your newly created React App!
+5>A new browser window will pop up with your newly created React App!
 If not, open your browser and type localhost:3000 in the address bar.